studiolathe/nuxt-universal-deployment-guide/README.md

-## Step four: Installing Apache on the server
+## Step 4: Installing Apache on the server

 1. Run `apt install apache2`
 > Note: Apache isn't being used just yet we'll set apache up to connect your domain name and then proxy to your nuxt server

-## Step five: Connect server to git
+## Step 5: Connect server to git and clone repo

 1. Run `cd /var/www` which is kinda like your Sites directory
 2. Run `git clone git@github.com:your_github_name/your_repo.git` for example `git clone git@github.com:studiolathe/ebb-dunedin.git`
+3. Don't forget to manually create your `.env` on the server

-## Step six: Get your project running on the server
+## Step 6: Get your project running on the server

 1. Cd into the project and then run `yarn install` which will install all the project dependancies
 2. Then we just `yarn run build` and then `yarn start --hostname 0.0.0.0`